Elliott Dexter

 Elliott Dexter (March 29, 1870 – June 21, 1941) was an American film and stage actor.
-Dexter started his career in vaudeville and did not move to films until he was 45.
-He retired from acting in 1925.
+He started his career in vaudeville and did not move to films until he was 45.
+He retired from acting in 1930.

 Biography

 Dexter was born in Galveston, Texas.
-He married silent film actress Marie Doro in 1915.
-However, the union was brief and the couple soon divorced, having had no children.
+He married silent film actress Marie Doro in 1915, but the union was brief, and the couple soon divorced without having children.
+He later married socialite Nina C. Untermyer in 1922.
 Dexter died in Amityville, New York, aged 71.